jeff4/bionotes.github.io/_comp/vim.md

 ## 7/09/2024
 * Equivalent to **Save As...** in macOS / Windows / Office.
 Type `:w {pathname}/{NEW filename}` will write current file contents into the NEW file.
 Note that this does *not* save current contents into the current file so you must type `:w` separately to make sure that happens.
 See more [here](https://stackoverflow.com/a/4980194).

+## 8/03/2024
+* Let's install LSP server and relevant plugins for syntax highlighting snd CoC code completion for TypeScript and React